 \subsection{A logistic branching process with catastrophes}

 There are many different ways to add ``catastrophes'' to this logistic branching process.
-A common way is for instance, at the epochs of an independent Poisson process, for each individual to toss a coin and die with a certain probability.
+For example, a common way is for the catastrophes to occur at the epochs of an independent Poisson process, and for each individual to toss a coin and die with a certain probability.
 However, we adopt a slightly different framework, technically more convenient and which fulfills our purpose of illustrating the use of Theorem~\ref{thm} on a non-trivial example.
-Our framework comes from the equivalent description of the Markov process with transition rates~\eqref{eq:transition-rates} via a stochastic differential equation.
-Namely, the unique solution to the stochastic differential equation
+Our framework comes from the equivalent description of the Markov process with transition rates~\eqref{eq:transition-rates} via a stochastic differential equation, namely, the unique solution to the stochastic differential equation